sean5505/myPortfolio/myProjects/0-bikeSwoon.md

 ---
 title: "BikeSwoon"

 description: "A user-friendly, interactive web application that serves as a front-end interface for BikeSwoon, enabling customers to effortlessly view a psuedo brocheure.
-It empowers users to conveniently add their desired items to a virtual cart, fostering a seamless ordering experience.
-Additionally, the application offers the convenience of advance reservation submission, allowing customers to secure their dining plans ahead of time with ease."
+It provides users the ability to conveniently add their desired items to a virtual cart, allowing a seamless ordering experience.
+Additionally, the application offers the convenience of advance reservation submission, allowing customers to secure their dining plans ahead of time with ease.
+If the user chooses to Login, this form is prefilled with some of their data. "

 thumbnail: assets/bikeSwoonIntro.png
 siteUrl: https://sean5505bikeswoon.netlify.app/